simplex-chat/simplexmq/src/Simplex/Messaging/errors.md

 - PROHIBITED - server response sent as client command (and vice versa)
 - UNEXPECTED - unexpected broker response (move to BROKER)
 - SYNTAX - command is unknown or has invalid syntax.
-- BROKER Natural
-  - 1 (smpErrTCPConnection) - failed to connect to SMP server
-  - 2 (smpErrCorrelationId) - **not used**.
-Probably, intended for incorrect correlation ID - currently client ignores responses with incorrect correlation ID, see comment on line 164 in Client.hs
-  - 3 (smpUnexpectedResponse) - **not used**.
-Probably, was intended for the agent to report unexpected responses (SMPUnexpectedResponse) - see line 131 in Agent/Client.hs
 - SMP ErrorType - forwarding SMP errors (SMPServerError) to the agent client
 - INTERNAL - used to report internal/logical errors to agent clients

 New errors
+- BROKER - SMP server errors
+  - RESPONSE ErrorType - invalid SMP server response
+  - QUEUE - queue in response is different from the queue in sent command
+  - UNEXPECTED - unexpected response
+  - NETWORK - network TCP connection error
+  - TIMEOUT - command response timeout
 - AGENT - errors of another agent
   - A_MESSAGE - SMP message failed to parse
   - A_PROHIBITED - SMP message is prohibited with the current queue status